Healthy Homes Assessment Raupunga

 Home Assessments Raupunga for Rental Properties

-There are a myriad of things to be able to examine in the home assessment to see if your rental property is in compliance with the requirements of the Healthy Homes Standards.
-The most common are:
+There are a myriad of concerns you should look for when conducting an house inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
+A few examples are:

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist assistance, get in touch today and book your rental property home assessment.
+The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy services ruling can have a significant impact for property managers and landlords.
+For professional guidance, contact us today to book your rental properties house evaluation.

 home assessments for rental properties